-Have you ever been arrested or convicted of a crimin nal offense other than a moving traffic violation?
-YES NO for depende ency to alcohol or illegal chemical substances?
+Have you ever been arrested or convicted of a criminal offense other than a moving traffic violation?
+YES NO Have you within the last 5 years abused drugs/alcohol or been treated for dependency to alcohol or illegal chemical substances?
+YES NO Have you ever been arrested or convicted for driving under the influence of drugs/alcohol?
+YES NO Have you within the last 5 years received inpatient or outpatient treatment or been recommended to seek treatment for mental illness?
+YES NO Have you ever had disciplinary action or is action pending against you by any state board of nursing?
+YES NO Have you ever been placed on a state AND/OR federal registry?
+YES NO Have you ever been court-martialed/disciplined OR administratively discharged by the military?
 YES NO

-Have you within the last 5 years abused drugs/alcohol or been treated

-Have you ever been arresi ted o r conv icted for c driving under the . influence of d rugs/a alcoho ol?
-YE ES NO)

-Have yo ou within the last 5 years re eceived inpatie nt or c outpatie ent tre eat ment o r been re commende d to see ek treati ment fo r meni tal illne ss?
-YES NO

-Have you ever had disciplinary action or is action pending against you by any state board of nursing?
-YES NO

 Any applicant who answers "YES" to the questions regarding criminal conviction, alcohol/drug abuse/treatment or mental illness must provide the Alabama Board of Nursing with a full explanation and the appropriate court/treatment records must accompany the application for examination and licensure.
-If the documents are not received along with the application, the applicants can expect to be delayed in taking the examination.
+If the documents are not received along with the application, the applicant can expect to be delayed in taking the examination.
 By a full explanation, the Board expects more than a statement naming the crime for which the applicant was convicted.
 The explanation should contain a full recitation of who and why the crime occurred and the applicant's history since the crime.
 If the applicant has indicated a history of mental illness or chemical dependency, a full explanation including treatment records, urine screens, doctor's statements, etc., must be received with the application.